Tri-Counties Genealogy & History by Joyce M. Tice

 FEATHERS - DUNLAP, Marie F.

-Of Elmira, NY, Was born April 11, 1932 in Gillett, PA, the daughter of the late Roger and Bernice (Palmer) Feathers, passed away peacefully on Tuesday, May 6, 2008, at St. Joseph's Hospital at the age of 76.
+Of Elmira, NY, Was born April 11, 1932 in Gillett, PA, the daughter of the late Roger and Bernice (Palmer) Feathers, died peacefully on Tuesday, May 6, 2008, at St. Joseph's Hospital at the age of 76.
 Her sister, June Costello, also predeceased her.
 In January of 1966, Marie married Raymond F. Dunlap in St. Mary's Church; they have enjoyed 42 wonderful years of life and love together.
 Her survivors include her beloved Ray; loving children, son and daughter-in-law, Michael and Colleen Dunlap of Elmira, NY; daughter and son-in-law, Dawn and James Prichard of Stonington, CT; brothers, Lavere (Barbara) Feathers of Waverly, NY, Melvin (Joan) Feathers of Gillett, PA; adored grandchildren, Ryan Dunlap and Kelvin Waiksnis; along with several nieces and nephews.
 For several years, Marie was a dedicated employee of the Marine Midland Bank, starting as a teller and finishing her employment as Administrative Assistant.
 At her request there will be no prior visitation.
 Mrs. Dunlap will be laid to rest privately at the convenience of her family in St. Peter & Paul's Cemetery.
 In lieu of flowers, memorial donations may be directed to the SPCA Animal Shelter, Route #352, Elmira, NY 14903.
 Arrangements have been entrusted to the Olthof Funeral Home, Inc., 1050 Pennsylvania Ave., Elmira, NY 14904.
 Published in the Star-Gazette from 5/7/2008 - 5/8/2008.

 FELDMANN William "Bill"

-Age 68, of Elmira, passed away Friday, July 6, 2007, after a long and courageous battle with heart disease, surrounded by his loving family.
+Age 68, of Elmira, died Friday, July 6, 2007, after a long and courageous battle with heart disease, surrounded by his loving family.
 Bill was born August 27, 1938, a son of the late George and Margaret Keating Feldmann.
 He was married to Julie Cleary Feldmann.
 In addition to Julie, Bill is survived by his daughter, Jackie Feldmann of Elmira, with son, Mario; son and daughter-in-law, Bill and Audrey Feldmann of Harrisburg, NC with daughter, Molly.
 Also surviving are brother, James Feldmann; sisters, Sara Scholfeld and Peg Sheehan, all of Elmira; sister-in-law, Mary Feldmann of Buffalo; along with many nieces, nephews and extended family.
 He is predeceased by his brother, George Feldmann and grandson, William Feldmann III.
 Bill retired from the hardwood flooring business in 2000.
 He then was able to enjoy spending time with his children, and grandchildren, in Florida and North Carolina.
 Bill enjoyed cooking and woodworking, making several dollhouses for his children, grandchildren and friends.
 He will be missed, but never forgotten.
 Friends are invited to McInerny Funeral Home, corner of Water and Walnut Sts., on Sunday, July 8, 2007 from 2:00 p.m. to 5:00 p.m.
 A prayer service will be held at the funeral home on Monday, July 9, 2007 at 8:15 a.m., followed by a Mass of Christian Burial at 9:00 a.m. at Our Lady of Lourdes Church.
 Interment will follow at St. Peter & Paul's Cemetery.
 Donations in Bill's memory may be directed to the Heart Institute at Arnot Ogden Medical Center, 600 Roe Avenue, Elmira NY 14905.
 Published in the Star-Gazette on 7/7/2007.

-FENNELL –M. MADELINE EARLE, 78, of 65 W. South Avenue, Canton, Pa. passed away Monday, October 29, 1984, at the Troy Community Hospital, Troy, Pa.
+FENNELL –M. MADELINE EARLE, 78, of 65 W. South Avenue, Canton, Pa. died Monday, October 29, 1984, at the Troy Community Hospital, Troy, Pa.
 Mrs. Earle was born on August 29, 1906 in Elmira, N.Y., Chemung County, a daughter of James and Minnie Sweeney Fennell.
 She was a member of St. Michael’s Catholic Church, Canton and its Altar and Rosary Society.
 Mrs. Earle was also a member of the Canton Moose Lodge 429.
 Survivors include several nieces, nephews and cousins.
 She was predeceased by her husband, J. Russell Earle, on July 13, 1970.
 Friends may call at the Morse and Kleese Funeral home, 40 N. Center St., Canton Wednesday from 7 to 9 p.m.
 Funeral services will be held Thursday at 11 a.m. from the funeral home with the Rev. Stephen McGough, her pastor, officiating.
 Interment will be in SS Peter and Paul Cemetery, Elmira, N.Y.
 The Women of the Moose will conduct a memorial service for their departed sister Wednesday evening at 8:30 p.m. at the funeral home.

 FENNELL Thomas Wyckoff Age 96, of Dundee, NY, died Monday, October 3, 2005.
 Thomas was born September 26, 1909 in Elmira, NY, the son of the late Thomas Francis and Sibyl Wyckoff Fennell.
 After graduating high school, he continued his schooling receiving a BS from Mount St. Mary's College, a Masters degree from Cornell University, and also attended NYU, Catholic University of America, and Arizona State University.
 Mr. Fennell served in the U.S. Armed Forces as a Medical Officer during the Korean War.
 His working career varied having been employed by W.J.
 Sloans and Sachs Fifth Ave. in New York City; he taught English at St. John's Indian School in Phoenix, AZ for 30 years returning to NY every summer; and most recently owned and operated the Jemima Wilkinson Antique Shop in Dundee.
 He was a respected member of Dundee Area Historical Society.
 He is survived by a sister-in-law, Beverly Fennell of Little Rock, AK; three nieces, Fianna Fennell Combs, and Deborah Fennell, both of Reno, NV, Bridget Fennell Farris of Little Rock; four nephews, Harvey Fennell of Reno, Thomas M. Fennell of Little Rock, Shane Fennell, of Wevertown, NY, and Charles Slocum of Newport, Washington; and dear friends, Francisco Dudero and Edna Kent, both of Dundee.
 He was predeceased by two brothers, Ernest Fennell and David C. Fennell; two sisters, Peggy Samuels and Florence Slocum.
 Friends may call from 9:00 a.m. - 10:00 a.m.
 Saturday (Oct.
 8) at the Baird Funeral Home, 36 Water Street, Dundee, where a funeral service will be held at 10:00 a.m. with Father John Gathenya officiating.
 Burial will be in St. Peter & Paul Cemetery, Elmira, NY.
 Memorial contributions may be made to Dundee Area Historical Society, P.O.
 Box 153, or the Dundee Emergency Squad, 12 Union St., Dundee, 14837.